guden/Four-Opens/doc/source/opencommunity.rst

  its start.
 However, creating a path for conflict identification and resolution at the start can head off issues before they balloon out of control and alienate valuable contributors and community members.
- Make the code of conduct carefully crafted, but also prominent, part of larger strategy to be inclusive and diverse.
+ Make the code of conduct a carefully crafted, but also prominent, part of the larger strategy to be inclusive and diverse.
 The OpenStack Foundation initially adopted the Ubuntu Code of Conduct when establishing its own.